Northern Highlands Regional High School: History

 The building, completed at a cost of $4 million, was dedicated in February 1966 and was constructed to handle an expected enrollment of 1,300 students.
 The facilities included in the original structure included a planetarium and 750-seat auditorium / theater and an FM radio station.

-As of 2012, school elections were shifted from April to the November general election as part of an effort to reduce the costs of a standalone April vote.
+In 2012, school elections were shifted from April to the November general election as part of an effort to reduce the costs of a standalone April vote.

 In 2016, the Northern Highlands district reached an agreement with the Ho-Ho-Kus School District to extend the send / receive agreement through 2026 under a fixed-price contract by which Ho-Ho-Kus would pay $3.6 million for the 2016–17 school year, escalating by 2% a year to $4.3 million in 2025–26, regardless of the number of students from the borough sent to the high school.